DUI and DWI

-Were you arrested for driving under the influence (DUI/DWI) in the state of New Jersey?
+Were you arrested for driving under the influence or while intoxicated (DUI/DWI) in the state of New Jersey?
 If so, it is critically important that you know about your legal rights.
-The next steps you take can have a lasting impact on your life: Your driving privileges, your reputation, and your freedom could all be at stake.
+The next steps you take can have a lasting impact on your life.
+Your driving privileges, your reputation, and your freedom could be at stake.
 To protect yourself, it is imperative that you seek guidance from a criminal defense lawyer who has extensive experience handling DUI cases.

-Our top-rated New Jersey DUI defense attorney Jordan B. Rickards is standing by, ready to protect your rights.
+Jordan B. Rickards — a top-rated New Jersey lawyer is standing by, ready to protect your rights.
 Mr. Rickards is a former New Jersey prosecutor who has handled nearly 2,000 cases in the Superior Court.
 He has the legal knowledge necessary to get you the best possible results in your case.
 If you’re dealing with an arrest for driving under the influence in Central New Jersey, please contact our law firm today to schedule your confidential case evaluation.

 New Jersey DUI: Defined

 In New Jersey, police can arrest you for a DUI if your blood alcohol content (BAC) is greater than the state’s legal limit.
 The legal limit will vary based on the specific situation: